 But first, you must climb up a spiral staircase before reaching the stone bridge, Sentry Bridge.
 Reaching Sentry Bridge marks your entry into the Watkins Glen Gorge.

-From the bridge, you can look directly down to a narrow part of Glen Creek.
+From the bridge, you can look directly down at a narrow part of Glen Creek.
 The way the creek cuts through the rocks, creating waves, seems otherworldly.

 Cavern Cascade and Spiral Tunnel